 Proposals should include:

-- Research proposal, including the rationale for the use of the Nolen and other RMC collections, as well as the methodology or planned approach to interpreting the material.
-Comment on the significance of the work and its potential contribution to the understanding of the history of city and regional planning.
-Briefly describe your plans for publishing or otherwise disseminating the results of your project.
-If appropriate, indicate how this project fits into a larger work in progress.
+- Research proposal, including the research topic and an explanation of how onsite use of the Rare and Manuscript Collections is essential to the successful completion of the project.
+Comment on the significance of the work and its potential contribution to the history of city and regional planning.
+Specify which collections will be used, the projected timeline, including approximate dates of travel, and plans for publishing or otherwise disseminating the results of your project (2-3 pages).

 - Budget showing the expenses for which support is requested.
 Eligible expenses include travel, lodging, and scanning or other reproductions.
-Please read the budget and tax information for grant applicants.
+Please read the budget and tax information for grant applicants (1 page).

 - Current curriculum vitae.

 - Graduate students should also submit a letter of recommendation from a faculty advisor or thesis director on the significance of the topic and the abilities of the candidate.
 Other applicants may submit one or two letters of reference, but are not required to do so.

 Application submission: Please submit your application as a single PDF via email to Connie Finnerty, Administrative Manager.